Svalbard: History

-Dutch discovery, exploration, and mapping of a terra nullius
+Dutch discovery

 The Dutchman Willem Barentsz made the first discovery of the archipelago in 1596, when he sighted the coast of the island of Spitsbergen while searching for the Northern Sea Route.

 The first recorded landing on the islands of Svalbard dates to 1604, when an English ship landed at Bjørnøya, or Bear Island, and started hunting walrus.
 Annual expeditions soon followed, and Spitsbergen became a base for hunting the bowhead whale from 1611.
 Because of the lawless nature of the area, English, Danish, Dutch, and French companies and authorities tried to use force to keep out other countries' fleets.

 17th–18th centuries

 Smeerenburg was one of the first settlements, established by the Dutch in 1619.
 Smaller bases were also built by the English, Danish, and French.
-At first the outposts were merely summer camps, but from the early 1630s, a few individuals started to overwinter.
+At first, the outposts were merely summer camps, but from the early 1630s, a few individuals started to overwinter.
 Whaling at Spitsbergen lasted until the 1820s, when the Dutch, British, and Danish whalers moved elsewhere in the Arctic.
 By the late 17th century, Russian hunters arrived; they overwintered to a greater extent and hunted land mammals such as the polar bear and fox.

-19th century

 Norwegian hunting—mostly for walrus—started in the 1790s.
 The first Norwegian citizens to reach Spitsbergen proper were a number of Coast Sámi people from the Hammerfest region, who were hired as part of a Russian crew for an expedition in 1795.

+19th century

-After the Anglo-Russian War in 1809, Russian activity on Svalbard diminished, and ceased by the 1820s.
+After the Anglo-Russian War in 1809, Russian activity on Svalbard diminished, and had ceased by the 1820s.
 Norwegian whaling was abandoned about the same time as the Russians left, but whaling continued around Spitsbergen until the 1830s, and around Bjørnøya until the 1860s.